ElvisNjogu/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that displays current directory contents including hidden files
+script that displays current directory contents including user and group IDs, and hidden files